Magic Makes The Stuff God Happy

 Perhaps the most powerful tool deployed against us is the weaponizing of the economy, by turning it into the third man in the room whenever there is a debate about politics.
 The economy is like a mysterious god, who can get angry at the wrong policy and punish the people with high prices or job losses.
 This is especially true in libertarian and conservative circles.
 They are convinced that the whole point of life is to work and then buy cheap stuff from China.
 Anything that threatens that is viewed as un-American.

 This may be at the root of the strange hostility to the past.
 Modern America is a strange place, in that the ruling class is composed of amnesiacs.
 What they say today has no connection to what they said yesterday.
-It’s as if every day is a new day and the past never existed.
-Mendacity certain plays a role, but the never ending quest for more requires an ignorance of the past.
+It is as if every day is a new day, and the past never existed.
+Mendacity certainly plays a role, but the never-ending quest for more requires ignorance of the past.
 To remember yesterday is to contemplate the trade-offs that made today possible.
 That calls the worship of the economy into question.

-That’s the end result of worshiping democracy and the economy.
-The stuff god is a selfish god, who takes the hopes of the faithful and turns them into cheap goods from China, that get tossed away in order to be replaced by more cheap stuff.
+That is the result of worshiping democracy and the economy.
+The stuff god is a selfish god, who takes the hopes of the faithful and turns them into cheap goods from China, that get tossed away to be replaced by more cheap stuff.
 It is a pointless form of worship that treats life as a transaction.
 Just as Evangelicals love Israel, despite the fact Jews despise Evangelicals, Americans worship the stuff god, despite the fact he hates humanity.
-It’s a lethal codependency that can only end in death.
+It is a lethal codependency that can only end in death.

 October Grab Bag

 It was a struggle this week.
 Sometimes, I have more material than I need and other times the opposite is true.
 It may be the result of the Kavanaugh circus.
-We’re in a let down period while the crazies rest up for the election.
+We are in a letdown period while the crazies rest up for the election.
 It could be me.
-It has been a melancholy week and the weather has changed all of a sudden.
-It has been a very tropical summer here in Lagos and then all of sudden it changed to mid-autumn.
+It has been a melancholy week, and the weather has changed suddenly.
+It has been a very tropical summer here in Lagos and then all sudden it changed to mid-autumn.
 Autumn is by far my favorite season, but we usually get a transition period in September, where we ease into it.

-It’s weird.
-It seems like all of a sudden it is getting dark early and the leaves are falling off the trees.
-We have skipped that wonderful time when the leaves change and you get the smell of autumn in the air.
+It is weird.
+It seems like suddenly it is getting dark early, and the leaves are falling off the trees.
+We have skipped that wonderful time when the leaves change, and you get the smell of autumn in the air.
 As I said, I like autumn, it is my favorite season.
-I like winter too, so I’m cool with the short days and long night.
-We somehow skipped the normal transition and it feels a little depressing for some reason.
-Maybe I’m just getting old.
+I like winter too, so I am cool with the short days and long nights.
+We somehow skipped the normal transition, and it feels a little depressing for some reason.
+Maybe I am just getting old.

 This Week’s Show